LiorZ/hdac8_thesis/thesis.rst

 Test set analysis
 ..................

 	With our insights from training a classifier on the training set, we applied it on the other part of the sequences - the test set.
-The predictor scheme used the set of parameters and constraints identical to that of simulation #1 in the training set runs, as its resulting predictor has the best ability to distinguish between binders and non binders (ROC plot AUC of 0.873).
+The simulation scheme used the set of parameters and constraints identical to that of simulation #1 in the training set runs, as its resulting predictor has the best ability to distinguish between binders and non binders (ROC plot AUC of 0.873).
 	The below ROC plot summarizes the performance of our classifier on the test set, comparing to its performance on the training set and to a minimization only scheme.